-Private sector landlords, non-profit sector housing providers, the development sector, the construction industry, Auckland Council and central government all contribute to delivering homes and places across Auckland.
+Private sector landlords, not for profit sector housing providers, the development sector, the construction industry, Auckland Council and central government all contribute to delivering Homes and Places across Auckland.

 Private individuals, community housing providers, and central government are the main housing providers within Auckland.

-Central government are key contributors to the housing market in Auckland through a variety of functions:
+Central government is a key contributor to the housing market in Auckland through a variety of functions:

-- government grants enable community organisations to provide housing and related services
+- government grants that enable community organisations to provide housing and related services

-Central government has recently signalled their intent to change the legislative framework that outlines minimum quality standards for privately-owned rental properties.
+Central government has recently changed the legislative framework that provides for minimum quality standards for privately-owned rental properties.

 Auckland Council and central government work together to deliver homes and places through: